Auditing the site to identify problems with consistency, navigation and accessibility.

 We therefore set up intense weekly test-and-learn sprints, aiming to complete design, prototyping, testing and iteration in time for the weekly stakeholder presentation.

-Using analytics to validate stakeholder theories proved crucial: I regularly used Hotjar click maps and Google Analytics to inform designs.
+I used Hotjar click maps and Google Analytics to inform designs, rather than basing things on stakeholder theories.

-After assessing the results, I'd make iterative tweaks to reach a final design.
+I then assessed the user feedback in detail, making iterative tweaks to reach a final design.

 Presenting solutions to stakeholders

-I would then present the validated designs back to the project group (often senior leaders in the business).
+I would then present the designs back to the project group – including senior leaders in the business.

 The company had a history of stakeholders overruling design decisions, so I relied on my diplomacy skills to navigate any pushback.
-The validation provided by our research often proved invaluable.
+The validation provided by our research often proved invaluable for this.

 3. Applying beautiful, minimal UI